nahidalgo/nahidalgo.github.io/_posts/2021-11-11-jetpack-compose-intro.md

 }
 ```

-Even though `val text = mutableStateOf('')` has the intended effect of creating a state, it has two main problems:
+Even though `val text = mutableStateOf("")` has the intended effect of creating a state, it has two main problems:
 - The state is not persisted through recomposition, that means, every time the component is rebuilt, the state goes back to the default value.
 - Every time you need the value, it's necessary to use `.value` to get and set it.